Soname-Solutions/salmon/README.md

 - Integration Tests
 - Deployment Tests

-If you plan to contribute to the project, please refer to [tests overview article](/docs/testing_approach.md) and run aforementioned tests before.
+If you plan to contribute to the project, please refer to [tests overview article](/docs/testing_approach.md) and run the aforementioned tests to verify your Pull Request.

 ## Other useful links